SundousKanaan/Close-Captions/README.md

 ## Prioritise

 By incorporating marginalized individuals into our design process, viewing them as collaborative designers rather than mere subjects of study, we can foster the creation of innovative and impactful conventions.
+So instead of designing according to the idea of this is nice for him to try, we have to design according to the idea.
+This is a very appropriate solution to his problem and also does not cause him a feeling of inconvenience because it was made especially for him.

 ### my work